Hudson River Valley Greenway

 The Greenway has designated the counties as the basic planning areas for the development of the Greenway Compact.
 Counties may initiate the development of a county-level Greenway Compact Plan, which makes recommendations and outlines best practices for incorporating Greenway principles into local land use planning.
 Municipalities can voluntarily choose to “opt-in” to their county’s Greenway Compact Plan by incorporating its principles into their land use regulations, thereby demonstrating their commitment to the shared values embodied within the Compact Plan.
 Through adoption of a Greenway Compact Plan, a municipality is thereby considered a participating Greenway Compact Community, and eligible for increased Greenway project funding.

-- Open Space Protection (Open space inventories, comprehensive open space, recreation and trails plans, development of conservation easement programs, transfer of development rights ordinances)
+- Open Space Inventory/Preservation: Open space inventories, comprehensive open space, development of conservation easement programs, transfer of development rights ordinances

 1. How well the projects help advance the Greenway Criteria